Pawventures

 Booking Tips for Pet-Friendly Glamping

 Book early: Premium glamping books 3–6 months in advance for summer and holiday dates.
-If you’re flexible on dates, a last-minute platform like Tentrr sometimes has availability.
+If you are flexible on dates, last-minute platforms like Tentrr and Hipcamp sometimes have availability.

 Verify the specific property: Under Canvas, AutoCamp, and other chains sometimes have individual property pet restrictions.
-Never assume — always check the specific location’s pet policy.
+Never assume — always check the specific location’s pet policy before booking.

-Request ground-floor or accessible tent placement: For older dogs or dogs that don’t do well with stairs or raised platforms, request placement accordingly when booking.
+Request ground-floor or accessible tent placement: For older dogs or dogs that do not do well with stairs or raised platforms, request placement accordingly when booking.

 Check the weather: Canvas tents provide significantly less insulation than stick-built accommodation.
 In cold climates, nights can get cold enough to be uncomfortable for short-coated breeds.
-Bring an extra blanket for your dog.
+Bring an extra blanket for your dog, and review our winter travel with pets guide if you are glamping in shoulder season or cold weather regions.

 Get the best Pawventures tips in your inbox